Mu0n/1bitdreammachine/README.md

 ### Folders in this repository
 Navigate to the following folders for more information about using the functions for each category of source code

+* [FireJam](https://github.com/Mu0n/1bitdreammachine/tree/main/Firejam): Lets your compact mac be at the center of music production.
+It can take in mouse clicks, typing keyboard playing and MIDI in keyboard playing.
+It can output sound in the old Mac Sound Driver, or to a MIDI out connected external module.
 * [Graphics](https://github.com/Mu0n/1bitdreammachine/tree/main/Graphics):  Offscreen bitmaps, Sprites with multiple frames and with masks, Alternate Screen Buffer (to do), Dissolve effect (to do)
 * [MIDI](https://github.com/Mu0n/1bitdreammachine/tree/main/MIDI): Send MIDI out commands to an external device, receive MIDI in commands (to do), Standard MIDI file playback type 0 and type 1 (wip)
 * [PrepTools](https://github.com/Mu0n/1bitdreammachine/tree/main/PrepTools): GrafPort/Windows prep functions, Ranged Random, File Load Dialog, Misc time-saving tools